ErgiGU/Dentistry/server/appointments/README.md

 ### MQTT

+The service uses MQTT to communicate with the front-end client service.
+It contains a MQTT listener which contains the various MQTT topic endpoints.
+Depending on the topic of the recieved message a certain logic will be excecuted and result sent back as message to the client.

+The following are the topic endpoints that is used by the client within this component:

+bookTimeslot: Books a certain timeslot by taking in a stringified JSON which contains a client_id object and body object.
+The body object further contains clinicID, dentistID, patientInfo and timeslotTime.

+cancelBookedTimeslot: Deletes a certain timeslot by taking in a stringified JSON which contains a client_id object and body object.
+The body object further contains timeslotID.

+sendAppointmentInformation: Sends a stringified JSON which contains array which includes: id, patient, patient.name, patient.text, dentist, dentist.name, timeslot.

 ### Front-end side (React)

 ### MongoDB

+Using the Schemas that are stored within a external [helpers folder](https://git.chalmers.se/courses/dit355/dit356-2022/t-7/t7-project/-/tree/main/server/helpers).
+The schemas that this component creates and deletes are the timeslot and patient schemas.
+It does make use of the clinic and dentist schema to extract information.

 ## Contributors
 Mention who contributed here.
 TBD can be removed if its repitative or unnecessary.